kossiitkgp/docs/community/onboarding-offboarding.md

 1. [Transfer access](./socials.md#transferring-access) of Social media accounts.
 1. Release the names from blog/facebook page.
 1. Update the “Members” section on the website.
+1. Make a few randomly chosen executives admins of the "Kossverse" Whatsapp community while removing the graduating admins.
+There is a limit of 20 admins.

 ## How to re-designate Executives as Advisors?
 1. Make all Advisors the Owners of Slack workspace.
 1. Make all Advisors the Owners of the Google Group.
 1. Add all new Advisors to the `Advisors` team on GitHub and move graduated advisors to the `Alumni` team.